Russell Cartwright is a founder and President of Cartwright & Associates.

 He is active in Democratic and Republican politics and works closely with elected and appointed officials from both political parties.

 He has effectively represented U.S. corporate and public sector clients before all levels of government, elected officials and the media.
-He is a skilled strategist and expert in developing bipartisan coalitions within the Congress to support legislative and policy goals.
+He is a skilled strategist with expertise in developing bipartisan coalitions within the Congress to support legislative and policy goals.

 Mr. Cartwright served from 1978 to 1985 as an aide in the United States Senate for the Senate Republican Conference, the National Republican Senatorial Committee and for U.S. Senator Paula Hawkins (R-Florida).
 As Projects Director for Senator Hawkins, he was responsible for urban aid, community economic development and federal funding for state and local infrastructure and educational institutions.

-He has extensive experience in appropriations, education, health care, energy and renewable fuels and urban development issues.
+He has extensive experience in appropriations, education, immigration policy, health care, transportation, energy and renewable fuels and urban development issues.
 Public sector clients have included Dade County, the City of Miami, and Orange County in the State of Florida; the City of Camden, New Jersey; the South Carolina Economic Development Board and the Commonwealth of Kentucky.
-Not for profit clients include Nova Southeastern University, the National Ethanol Vehicle Association, the Annie E. Casey Foundation, and Cooper Hospital University Medical Center and the City of Camden, NJ.
+Nonprofit clients include Nova Southeastern University, the Invest in the US Association (IIUSA), the National Ethanol Vehicle Association, the Annie E. Casey Foundation, Cooper Hospital University Medical Center and the City of Camden, NJ.